ValPaliy/valticus/content/posts/How To Change Your VSCode Theme Depending On The Time Of Day.md

 ---
-title: How To Change Your VSCode Theme Depending On The Time Of Day
+title: How To Change VSCode Theme By Time of Day
 description: Would you like to learn how to change your Visual Studio Code theme as time goes by?
 Read on!
 published: 2021-06-28
 author: